enso-org/enso-archive/doc/design/runtime/unbounded-recursion.md

 ## Alternatives

 <!--
-  Need to test:
-  - Tradeoff between thread creation overhead and thread stack size (can we make it less costly by increasing the stack size).
-    - Creation of a thread may not actually allocate the full maximum stack size.
-    - The `Thread` constructor is also free, by the specification, to ignore the stack size argument if it sees fit.

   - The details of how the JVM manages thread stacks and how they are implemented.
     - The specification makes no claims as to how the stacks are implemented, and we shouldn't rely on any HotSpot implementation details.